ahw/vim-hooks/README.md

 How it works
 ============
-When some event **E** is fired from a Vim buffer named **F** (i.e., the filename), VimHooks looks through the list of all hook scripts in the current working directory and `~/.vimhooks/`, and executes those hooks whose **event** property is **E** and whose **matching suffix** matches **F**.
-These and other properties are embedded in the hook script filename itself and follow a specific naming pattern so that the plugin can parse them out.
-This pattern is described in the next section.
+When some event **E** is fired from a Vim buffer named **F** (i.e., the filename), VimHooks looks through the list of all hook scripts in the current working directory and `~/.vimhooks/`, and executes those hooks whose **event** property is **E** and whose **matching suffix** property matches **F**.<sup>1</sup> These and other properties are embedded in the hook script filename itself and follow a specific naming pattern so that the plugin can parse them out.
+This pattern is described below.
 <!-- The **matching suffix** matches **F** when **F** ends in **matching suffix**.-->

 VimHook naming pattern